Skip to content

 Pages also get refreshed proactively: pricing weekly, feature lists when a vendor ships a major release, and editor's takes when our own opinion on a tool changes after extended use.
 The byline date reflects the most recent meaningful update, not just a cron job touching a timestamp.

-Toolradar makes money from sponsorships in the Dupple newsletter network, sponsored placements clearly labeled as such, and one-time fees for premium directory listings (which include a dofollow link disclosure).
+Toolradar makes money from sponsorships in the Dupple newsletter network and sponsored placements clearly labeled as such.
 Editorial coverage is never sold.
 Vendors cannot pay to appear in a guide's top picks, change their score, or move up a comparison ranking.

 When a tool we recommend in a guide also happens to sponsor a Dupple newsletter, the guide carries a disclosure at the top of the relevant section.
 We track these overlaps explicitly so we can be honest about them rather than hoping no one notices.